microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

-# Modularizing Pipelines and Implementing PowerApps Checker in DevOps for Dynamics 365 for Customer Engagement Solutions
+# Refactoring Azure DevOps Pipelines and Implementing PowerApps Checker in DevOps for Dynamics 365 for Customer Engagement Solutions - DevOps Part 2

 Welcome to the next entry in our blog series on DevOps for Dynamics 365 for Customer Engagement (D365 CE).
 Up until now, we've covered the following: